state-hiu/cybergis-guides/1.0/cybergis-guides-roguegeonode-1.0.md

 cybergis-script-rogue.sh prod bundler
 ```

-After RVM and Bundler are installed, we can now install the GEM dependencies with.
-Execute the following line:
+After RVM and Bundler are installed, we can now install the GEM dependencies with the following line:

 ```
 source /usr/local/rvm/scripts/rvm; bundle install; berks install;